bayesbaes/bayesbaes.github.io/_posts/2021-01-28-PCA-tutorial.md

 Yikes, so flipper\_length\_mm and body\_mass\_g are highly correlated.
-But you really want to include all these variables because they’re important for your hypotheses!
+But you really want to include all these variables because they’re important for your hypotheses\!
 Lucky for you, we can run them in a PCA (yes, that was tacky, but whatever).

 When you’re running a PCA, the variables that you are collapsing need to